 ‘Face-to-face interview offered as an option instead of a telephone interview.’

-Example of possible reasonable adjustment on the Stamma/British Stammering Association website: Reasonable adjustments (stamma.org).
-There are further possibilities on Recruiters (stamma.org).
+Example of possible reasonable adjustment on the Stamma/British Stammering Association website: Reasonable adjustments (stamma.org).and Job candidates who stammer (stamma.org) which includes further possibilities.

 Artificial intelligence (AI) may discriminate against disabled people, including people who stammer, if used to score an interview: see Discrimination by computer algorithm: recruitment.